-To accommodate 54th Avenue and 49th Street intersection traffic control suggestion to have this intersection with multiple turn lanes (Four-Way Stop or Signalized), a shift of roadway centerline of 49th Street will be required.
+To accommodate 54th Avenue and 49th Street intersection traffic control suggestion to have this intersection with multiple turn lanes (four-way stop or signalized), a shift of roadway centerline of

+49th Street will be required.
 This will require some roadway widening on the south leg of the intersection on 49th Street.
-As the outline plan becomes built out, an upgrade to a traffic signalized Four-Way Stop System at this intersection may be suggested due to the undesirable delays.
+As the Outline Plan becomes built out, an upgrade to a traffic signalized four-way stop system at this intersection may be suggested due to the undesirable delays.

-The report assumes that Two-Way Stops at the other three key intersections would be substantial even at the full development potential over the span of the next 20 years.
+The report assumes that two-way stops at the other three key intersections would be substantial even with the full development potential over the span of the next 20 years.

 It is important to note that intersections on route to and from major intersections with major collector roadways, arterial roadways and highways will also be impacted by the development as part of a growing community.
-In this case, review of intersections along 54th Avenue to the west of 49th Street to Highway 28 and along 49th Street to 50th Avenue should be reviewed for adequacy, addition of turning lanes and/or timings of signals.
+In this case, an assessment of intersections along 54th Avenue to the west of 49th Street to Highway 28 and along 49th Street to 50th Avenue should be reviewed for adequacy, addition of turning lanes and/or timings of signals.